Python Break and Continue statement

 What's the difference between 'break' and 'continue' in Python?

-As seen in the above image, when the break statement is encountered inside a loop, the loop is immediately terminated, and program control resumes at the next statement following the loop.
+As seen in the above image, upon encountering the "break" statement within a loop, the loop is promptly concluded, and program control transitions to the subsequent statement following the loop.
+This mechanism facilitates an abrupt exit from the loop's iteration.

 break statement in while loop